The Washington Commanders had a crazy offseason, with a change in ownership at the very top, and a change in quarterback on the field.

 While most fans are excited Dan Snyder is gone, time will tell how happy they are with Sam Howell between the lines.
 Either way, excitement as a season starts is always high, and that’s no different heading into the 2023-24 campaign.

-Now that Maryland online sports betting has launched, football fans can also use their mobile devices to wager from the home stadium or anywhere else within the state.
+Now that Maryland online sports betting is entering its first full NFL season, football fans can also use their mobile devices to wager from the home stadium or anywhere else within the state.
 Before heading to an NFL matchup next season at FedEx Field, take a look at this guide for everything you need to know about attending a game.